The credit hour is defined by the U.S. Department of Education as a basic institutional measure of the

 **Accelerated Courses must meet the same semester credit hours as traditional semester-length classes.
 Within the shortened time frame, accelerated classes must supplement face-to-face contact with the one or more of the following:

-• Lecture/discussion/chat sessions delivered synchronously directly by the instructor via Blackboard, Skype, etc.
+• Lecture/discussion/chat sessions delivered synchronously directly by the instructor via Canvas, Skype, etc.

-• Required and faculty-involved asynchronous interaction via discussion boards, blogs, wikis, other appropriate social media, etc. in Blackboard or other means.
+• Required and faculty-involved asynchronous interaction via discussion boards, blogs, wikis, other appropriate social media, etc. in Canvas or other means.

-• Proctored tests/exams or student evaluation tasks delivered through Blackboard.
+• Proctored tests/exams or student evaluation tasks delivered through Canvas.

 • Assignments (reading, writing, video, experiential/field work, service learning, laboratory work, studio work, supervised or independent practice, etc.) that exceed assignments required for a face- to-face course.